christhomasmadej/recruitment/recruitment/curriculumVitae.md

 **Highlights**:
 * Successfully delivered RED Arm Framework
 * Configured & Enabled Jenkins CI/CD with Git BOA
-* As Team Leader I took ownership of the project
+* Key responsibility: As Team Leader I took ownership of the project which means successful delivery and making sure the stakeholders expectations were satisfied and exceeding expectations

 <div style="page-break-after: always;"></div>